Inline Skating: the Basics

 I much prefer the in-line skates, because to me, they are much more like ice skating, which I did for many years (at indoor rinks, mind you--we don't live in snow country).

 Of course, I first learned on those old metal clamp-on roller skates, but once I learned ice skating, and tried to go back to the traditional 4-wheels-in-the-corners skates, I thought I was going to kill myself.
 I found them difficult to maneuver.
-The sketch (at top right of this section) shows why, but suffice it to say, it is because there is more surface area you are trying to push and turn.
+The sketch below shows why, but suffice it to say, it is because there is more surface area you are trying to push and turn.

 The technique for in-line skating is very much more like ice skating, in that you push off on each stroke on a diagonal motion.
 Trying to push off straight forward is going to send you down on your nose, as the wheels will just roll under you, and unlike figure skates for ice, or traditional rink roller skates, there is no toe pick or toe stop to end that forward momentum, or offer a pushing-off surface.
-So, you must learn to use the sides of the wheels to shove off and continue skating.
+So, you must learn to use the sides of the wheels to shove off and continue skating, as shown in the photo below.

 As you skate down the path, keep an eye out for litter or debris that can trip you up.
 Particular enemies include Eucalyptus pods, and pencil-sized or larger twigs or sticks.
-These can behave very much like pulling hard only a bicycle's front brakes with no rear brakes.
-Unless you're very quick on your feet, you're likely to go down.
+These can behave very much like pulling hard on only a bicycle's front brakes, with no rear brakes; you'll probably take a flying lesson over the handlebars.
+Likewise, if you come up against a larger twig, unless you're very quick on your feet, you're likely to go down.

 Smaller little pebbles, though, up to about the size of a pea, don't generally bother the in-line skater, where they would be a real hazard to traditional skates.
 This is because of the tapered aspect of the wheel--there is not enough surface area touching the ground for this small object to be a stopper--they will generally just be shot out to the side.